awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 The first example demonstrates the following Amazon ES domain configuration:
 + Creates an Amazon ES domain named *weblogs* with Elasticsearch version 5\.5
 + Populates the domain with two instances of the m4\.large\.elasticsearch instance type
-+ Uses a 100 GB Magnetic disk EBS volume for storage for each data node
++ Uses a 100 GiB Magnetic disk EBS volume for storage for each data node
 + Allows anonymous access, but only from a single IP address: 192\.0\.2\.0/32

 ```